brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

       week.
 And ten of the eleven women were domestic abuse survivors, and all ten of them were there serving life sentences for … standing up to their abuser.\""
-  - person: dolfinette-martin
-    event_bio: "In her words: \"[The hardest issue was] being completely powerless over what happens with your children, if you left children – I left five.
-      My three sons all were brutally shot.
-I had a daughter who had run away and… refused to let anyone take my place in her life… For me, that's the hardest piece of being imprisoned, if you're a parent.
-Every day I worried about my kids.
-Every single day, every day.\""
-  - person: andrea-andersson
-    event_bio: Andrea Andersson is the founding director & chief curator of the Rivers Institute for Contemporary Art & Thought.
   - person: keith-calhoun
     event_bio: "Keith Calhoun and Chandra McCormick were born and raised in the lower ninth ward of New Orleans, Louisiana.
 As husband and wife team, they